 External-beam radiation therapy techniques use a machine outside the body to target the tumor.
 These techniques are becoming better able to direct radiation to the tumor while avoiding healthy tissue.
 For example, a linear accelerator is a special x-ray machine that moves around the body to direct pencil-thin beams of radiation to the brain tumor at different angles and intensities.
-This helps to reduce the amount of healthy tissue exposed to the radiation therapy.
+This helps reduce the amount of healthy tissue exposed to radiation.

-The following external-beam radiation therapy techniques may be used:
+The following external-beam radiation therapy techniques may be used for meningioma:

 Conventional radiation therapy.
 In this procedure, the direction of radiation is determined by features of the brain and skull and by x-rays.
 When a person’s entire brain needs to receive radiation therapy, this technique is appropriate.
 For more precise targeting, different techniques are needed.

 Intensity modulated radiation therapy (IMRT).
 IMRT is a type of external-beam radiation therapy that can more directly target a tumor, further sparing healthy tissue from radiation therapy.
 In IMRT, the radiation beams are broken up into smaller beams and the intensity of each of these smaller beams can be changed.
-This means that the more intense beams, or the beams giving more radiation, can be directed only at the tumor.
-It is most useful to treat a tumor that is near critical parts of the brain, such as the brain stem and areas that control sight.
+This means that the beams giving more radiation can be directed only at the tumor.
+IMRT is most useful to treat a tumor that is near critical parts of the brain, such as the brain stem and areas that control eyesight.

 Fractionated stereotactic radiation therapy.
-Radiation therapy is delivered as directly as stereotactic radiation therapy.
-However, the dose is divided into small, daily doses over several weeks using a relocatable head frame.
+Fractionated stereotactic radiation therapy is similar to stereotactic radiation therapy, except that it uses smaller, daily doses given over several days to several weeks.
+Precise positioning of the patient is very important, and a special head frame is used to target the radiation.
 This technique is best for tumors close to complex or sensitive structures, such as the optic (eye) nerves or brain stem.